 We would like to close this paper with one final remark.
-In addition to the research values of 587 the current project, we would like to highlight its potential contribution to education in phonetics 588 (as well as general linguistics and psychology).
-Perhaps many of us have experienced difficulty 589 in teaching phonetics in undergraduate education.
-The challenge is partly due to the nature of the 590 subject matter.
-In order to understand phonetics, it is necessary to have some background in math-59- ematics and physics, which could be overwhelming to some.
-However, teaching the Frequency 592 Code Hypothesis with Pokémon would be useful in teaching why it matters to talk about "low 593 frequency energy."
-594
+In addition to the research value of the current project, we would like to highlight its potential contribution to education in phonetics (as well as general linguistics and psychology).
+Perhaps many of us have experienced difficulty in teaching phonetics in undergraduate education.
+The challenge is partly due to the nature of the subject matter.
+In order to understand phonetics, it is necessary to have some background in mathematics and physics, which could be overwhelming to some.
+However, teaching the Frequency Code Hypothesis with Pokémon would be useful in teaching why it matters to talk about "low frequency energy."

-Although we have not tested this quantitatively, our experience is that using this project as an 595 illustration of phonetic research lowers the psychological boundary of learning phonetics for some 596 students.
-The number of participants we gathered for this paper (ca. 200 Japanese speakers and 100 597 English speakers) is indicative-many were willing to volunteer in the online experiments because 598 they thought that an experiment on Pokémon would be fun.
-Another piece of anecdotal evidence is 599 that students have been inspired to look at other similar materials in Japanese pop culture, including 600 Yookai Watch, Takaraduka Actresses names, and AKB idol nicknames, although these studies are 601 still on-going (Anonymous 2018).
-Yet another piece of evidence comes from the fact that the first 602 author was asked to write an article about this research for a general business journal12 and also 603 that he was interviewed by the university newspaper at his university.13 604
+Although we have not tested this quantitatively, our experience is that using this project as an illustration of phonetic research lowers the psychological boundary of learning phonetics for some students.
+The number of participants we gathered for this paper (ca. 200 Japanese speakers and 100 English speakers) is indicative-many were willing to volunteer in the online experiments because they thought that an experiment on Pokémon would be fun.
+Another piece of anecdotal evidence is that students have been inspired to look at other similar materials in Japanese pop culture, including Yookai Watch, Takaradzuka Actresses names, and AKB idol nicknames, although these studies are still ongoing (Kawahara and Monou 2018).
+Yet another piece of evidence comes from the fact that the first author was asked to write an article about this research for a general business journal16 and also that he was interviewed by the university newspaper at his university.17